Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

     *river bed elevations*

-The stream bed conductance factor was a parameter in the model inversion.
+The streambed conductance factor was a parameter in the model inversion.
 See `the model parameterisation readme for more information <../model_parameterisation/README.rst>`_
 The steam flow did not need to be particularly precise as the river would never come close to losing all of its water to the aquifer system.
-Therefore we set the Hawea river flow to the the historical flow measured at Camp Hill.
-The Clutha river flow was arbitrarily set to 10 * the Hawea river flow.
+Therefore we set the Hawea River flow to the historical flow measured at Camp Hill.
+The Clutha River flow was arbitrarily set to 10 * the Hawea River flow.
 We prescribed the river stage for both the Hawea and Clutha rivers by interpolating historical river stage data at Camp Hill (Hawea River) and at a point on the Clutha River 200 m downstream of Luggate Confluence.
-The Clutha stage data did not cover the full optimisation period; therefore we used the ISO-weekly mean river stage for the missing data.
-The Hawea river stage data was temporally complete.
-To interpolate the river stage spatially we simply applied the stage measured at Camphill relative to the river bed elevation to the river bed elevation in all other Hawea River model cells.
-The same approach was used for the Clutha river; however where the Clutha river joined the
+The Clutha stage data did not cover the full optimisation period; therefore, we used the ISO-weekly mean river stage for the missing data.
+The Hawea River stage data was temporally complete.
+To interpolate the river stage spatially we simply applied the stage measured at Camphill relative to the riverbed elevation to the riverbed elevation in all other Hawea River model cells.
+The same approach was used for the Clutha River; however where the Clutha River joined the
-Hawea river there was an offset.
-To avoid this offset causing model convergence issues we linearly interpolated the Stage at the end of the Hawea River to the stage on the Clutha River 200m downstream of Luggate Confluence.
+Hawea River there was an offset.
+To avoid this offset causing model convergence issues we linearly interpolated the stage at the end of the Hawea River to the stage on the Clutha River 200 m downstream of Luggate Confluence.
 The river stages generated this way do not cover the full scenario period.
 Therefore we used the ISO-weekly mean river stage for the scenario period.

 .. figure:: ../optimisation/pre_optimisation_plots_png/stress_period_data/River_profile.png